Specialist cataract and retina care in Miranda.

 Consultant ophthalmologist in Miranda.

-Dr Adrian Hunt is a Fellow of the Royal Australian and New Zealand College of Ophthalmologists, with training at Sydney Eye Hospital, a medical retina fellowship at Westmead Hospital, and a PhD in retinal disease from the University of Sydney.
+A/Prof Adrian Hunt is a Fellow of the Royal Australian and New Zealand College of Ophthalmologists, with training at Sydney Eye Hospital, a medical retina fellowship at Westmead Hospital, and a PhD in retinal disease from the University of Sydney.

 Larger procedures such as cataract, pterygium and eyelid surgery are performed nearby at a fully accredited, major day-surgery facility.